“Heiliger Sand“/"Holy Sands": the oldest Jewish cemetery in Europe

 - Elia Loanz, ein Baal-Schem (died 1636).

-It was almost a miracle that the cemetery survived medieval expulsions and pogroms and even the Shoah – not always completely unscathed, yet without suffering major damage or having stones removed, so that some 2,500 stones are witness to the history of the community.
+The cemetery survived medieval expulsions and pogroms and even the Shoah – not always completely unscathed, yet without suffering major damage or having numerous stones removed, so that some 2,500 stones are witness to the history of the community.

 An initial documentation project of the cemetery in the 19th century remained unfinished.
 Following up on this, in the course of the application for UNESCO- World heritage Status the work of historical inventory of the gravestones will continue, for the most part by Prof. Michael Brocke and his team from Salomon Ludwig Steinheim-Institute for German-Jewish History at the University Duisburg-Essen.
 The project is financially supported by the Antiquity Association Worms.